crashoverride777/swifty-receipt-validator/README.md

           // Transaction is in queue, user has been charged.
 Client should complete the transaction.

           /// Your code to unlock product for "transaction.payment.productIdentifier"
-          /// I usually use delegation here, passing in the productID, to unlock the correct product.
+          /// I usually use delegation here

           queue.finishTransaction(transaction)